odewahn/prompter/README.md

 Print all prompts:

 ```
-promptlab prompts
+prompter prompts
 ```

 Print all prompts with a specific tag:

 ```
-promptlab prompts --where="prompt_tag like 'ch12%'"
+prompter prompts --where="prompt_tag like 'ch12%'"
 ```

 ## `transfer-prompts`